ajv-validator/ajv/KEYWORDS.md

 ### `allOf`

-The value of the keyword should be an array of JSON schemas.
-The data is valid if it is valid according to all JSON schemas in this array.
+The value of the keyword should be an array of JSON Schemas.
+The data is valid if it is valid according to all JSON Schemas in this array.

 __Example__